roytang/blog/content/replies/2013/10/ccs31td/index.md

 - Philippines
 ---

-There is a Comic Quest in SM North EDSA, it should be on the second floor in the main building (unless it has moved recently)\n\nThere is also a Comic Odyssey in Trinoma, it's in a cart-like stall in the area behind the Starbucks on the second floor
+There is a Comic Quest in SM North EDSA, it should be on the second floor in the main building (unless it has moved recently)

+There is also a Comic Odyssey in Trinoma, it's in a cart-like stall in the area behind the Starbucks on the second floor